smatechnologies/opconmft-docs/docs/security.md

 **SSL/TLS Implementation**

-OpConMFT's SSL/TLS implementation is OpenSSL 1.1.1e, which is the most current version as of this writing.
+OpCon MFT's SSL/TLS implementation is OpenSSL 1.1.1e, which is the most current version as of this writing.
 Implementation details of OpenSSL are beyond the scope of this document.
  - Please visit openssl.org for any further details you might need.

 ### SSH Encryption
 SFTP stands for "SSH File Transfer Protocol."
 Like its name suggests, it is a file transfer protocol (similar to FTP) that operates inside an SSH (secure shell) session.
-The SSH protocol, and by extension OpConMFT's implementation of SSH/SFTP, offers a number of encryption and encryption-related features to ensure the security of your data.
+The SSH protocol, and by extension OpCon MFT's implementation of SSH/SFTP, offers a number of encryption and encryption-related features to ensure the security of your data.
 When an initial connection is established to the server, both client and server must agree to use the same ciphers and algorithms.

 **Supported Key-Exchange methods**